Internal medicine

 Incubation Period 2-7 days (short)

-Symptoms (Men) Severe painful urination, copious yellowish-green purulent discharge
+Symptoms (Male) Severe dysuria, copious yellowish-green purulent discharge

-Symptoms (Women) Increased vaginal discharge, lower abdominal pain; symptoms are often mild and easily overlooked
+Symptoms (Female) Increased vaginal discharge, lower abdominal pain, mild symptoms often go unnoticed

 Treatment Ceftriaxone intramuscular injection (oral monotherapy not recommended due to increasing resistance)